makuke1234/jsonlite/README.md

 In the folder 'C_bindings' of my repository you can find the needed source files to compile the C bindings of this C++ library yourself.
-If you think that that is unnecessary then you can just download the 'libjsonlite.a' file from the recurring 'bin' directory.
+If you think that that is unnecessary then you can just download the 'libjsonlite.a' file from the 'bin' subdirectory.

 # Licensing
 As stated, this project follows the MIT license.